thanasisn/SDR_enhancement_LAP/article/article.md

 On multiple sites, cloud enhancements have been reported that exceed momentarily the solar constant, resulting in clearness indices above unit.
-A summary of extreme cloud enchantment (ECE) cases has been compiled by @Martins2022.
+A summary of extreme cloud enhancement (ECE) cases has been compiled by @Martins2022.
 Cloud enhancements can have also some practical implications.
 The intensity and duration of enhancements can affect the efficiency and stability of photovoltaic power production [@Lappalainen2020; @Jaervelae2020], while ECEs have the potential to compromise the